miyatakazuya/cse151-lab-reports/Lab1/Kazuya_Lab1Report.md

 **Working Directory: /home/lecture1**

->Because the command 'cd' moves the working directory to whatever is specified, leaving no arguments makes it default to the root directory or /home.
+>Because the command 'cd' moves the working directory to whatever is specified, leaving no arguments makes it default to the working directory of the terminal which is /home.
 There were no errors

 ![Image](images/cd4.png)